 Ink Business Preferred Credit Card: Best for business travel

-Since this card is not affiliated with a specific airline or hotel chain, it also provides plenty of flexibility.
+Since the Chase Ink Business Preferred is not affiliated with a specific airline or hotel chain, it also provides plenty of flexibility.
 As a startup, you may not know where you’re going at any given time, so this freedom can be especially attractive.
 It also offers free employee cards, and you’ll be alerted instantly when they make any charges.

 - Low annual fee of $95 compared to the rewards potential